dakdemir-nmdp/hla-protbert/README.md

 # HLA Protein Encoders

-A comprehensive framework for encoding HLA alleles using various protein language models like ProtBERT and ESM3.
+A comprehensive framework for encoding HLA alleles using various protein language models like ProtBERT and ESM.

 ## Features

 - **Automated IMGT/HLA Database Management**: Easy downloading and updating of the latest HLA sequence data
-- **Multiple Encoders**: Supports ProtBERT and ESM3 for converting HLA alleles to high-dimensional protein embeddings.
+- **Multiple Encoders**: Supports ProtBERT and ESM for converting HLA alleles to high-dimensional protein embeddings.
 Easily extensible for other models.
 - **Locus-Specific Encoding**: Option to encode alleles for specific HLA loci (A, B, C, DRB1, etc.)
 - **Transplant Matching**: Advanced donor-recipient compatibility analysis (using ProtBERT embeddings currently)
 - **Efficient Caching**: Save time by caching both sequences and embeddings, organized by encoder type.